Dermal Fillers v’s Sculptra

 What are Dermal Fillers?

-Dermal fillers are injected into the mid to deep dermis and work by adding volume to the skin, which helps to smooth out wrinkles & fine lines and provide structure and lift.
+Dermal fillers, made from hyaluronic acid, a naturally-occurring substance in the body, are injected into the mid to deep dermis.
+Dermal fillers work by adding volume to the skin, smoothing out wrinkles and fine lines, and providing structure and lift.
 The effects of dermal fillers can last anywhere from six months to a year, depending on the type of filler used.

 How they work